New York Markets

 There are a number of Christmas markets in New York, as part of the things to do at Christmas in New York.
 From the end of October or early November, you’ll be able to visit a few.
 However, you’ll get the best experience when all the Christmas lights decorate the city.
 This happens after Thanksgiving.
 Grand Central and Columbus Circle also have Christmas markets but the best ones are at Bryant Park and Union Square.

 Union Square Christmas Market

 The Union Square Christmas market is a great place to go to if you want to enjoy some Christmas snacks or mulled wine.
-There are almost 100 stalls and its location in the middle of Manhattan makes it very accessible.
+There are over 200 stalls and its location in the middle of Manhattan makes it very accessible.
 You’ll be able to find a lot of Christmas gifts at this market too.
 If you’re lucky you might be able to see carollers as well, which will surely set the mood!

 Bryant Park Christmas Market